signumcrucis/EnglishModernizer/README.md

 # EnglishModernizer
-This program mostly translates Early Modern Engish into Modern English.
+This program mostly translates Early Modern English into Modern English.
 Useful for liturgical texts.